 Filing Your FAFSA: Easy as 1, 2, 3

-and you will use the same ID every year you apply for aid.
+it in a secure location.
+You will use the same FSA ID every year you apply for aid.

 Only one FSA ID and FAFSA application are needed per student, even if you are applying

 Create your new FSA ID »

 The FAFSA is free and available online at StudentAid.gov.
 You can turn it in any time after Oct.
 1 each year you want aid.
 As you do your FAFSA, take the time to read all instructions carefully and be as accurate as possible.
 The FAFSA is needed for most types of aid that we offer.
 The school code is 003448.

 Incoming transfer students for the spring or summer semesters must add our school code 003448 to their FAFSA, so that we can receive the FAFSA results.

 We regularly communicate with you about your financial aid status through Self Service Carolina (SSC) and UofSC email.
 Please check both often.
 Sometimes more information or action is needed before we can award you.

 To see if anything is needed, follow these steps:

 - Select Eligibility.
 This tab shows both the satisfied and unsatisfied requirements.